 Kofi Annan, Former U.N.
 Secretary-General, Peace Prize-Winner, Dies At 80

 Former United Nations Secretary-General Kofi Annan died Saturday, the foundation bearing his name confirmed.
+He was 80.

 "Kofi Annan was a global statesman and a deeply committed internationalist who fought throughout his life for a fairer and more peaceful world.
 During his distinguished career and leadership of the United Nations he was an ardent champion of peace, sustainable development, human rights and the rule of law," the Kofi Annan Foundation and Annan family said in a statement.

-The foundation said he died "peacefully" after a "short illness."
+The foundation said he died "peacefully" after a "short illness," adding "his wife Nane and their children Ama, Kojo and Nina were by his side during his last days."

-Born in 1938 in what is now Kumasi, Ghana, Annan took his first job with the U.N. system in 1962, as a budget officer with the World Health Organization, according to the Kofi Annan Foundation.
+Born on April 8, 1938 in what is now Kumasi, Ghana, Annan took his first job with the U.N. system in 1962, as a budget officer with the World Health Organization, according to the Kofi Annan Foundation.
 He began working with the U.N.'s refugee office in 1980, before advancing to higher positions there in the 1980s and 1990s.
+As the head of peacekeeping operations starting in 1993, Annan would "be sorely tested by devastating wars in Somalia, Rwanda and Bosnia," NPR noted in 2012.

 Annan was the seventh secretary-general of the United Nations, serving between 1997 and 2006.
+He was the first career staffer in the U.N., and the first black African to rise to the organization's most prominent job.
+He served for two terms.

 He was awarded the the Nobel Peace Prize jointly with the United Nations in 2001 "for their work for a better organized and more peaceful world."
 The Nobel Committee "also recognized his commitment to the struggle to contain the spreading of the HIV virus in Africa and his declared opposition to international terrorism," according to the Nobel Foundation.